 The best tasting drink is a subjective opinion, so it will vary from person to person.

-If you're looking for the most health benefits, then stick to the "true teas" - black, white, green, pu-erh, and oolong.
+If you’re looking for healthy options, then most of the existing research has focused on the “true teas” – black, white, green, pu-erh, and oolong.

 However, in truth, any single drink will only have minimal (if any) benefits, and as always: the overall dietary pattern is the most important thing.